Understand Your PPL Electric Utilities Bill

 This section provides an overview of your account balance, current charges, amount due, and the due date.
 You will find a more detailed breakdown of your billing charges on the following page.
 If you pay your bills in full and on time, your previous balance should be at $0.00, but any outstanding charges will be added to your current bill.
 Similarly, if you have a previous credit on your account, your current amount owing will be reduced accordingly.

 5. Shopping Advice

 PPL Electric Utilities provides a few tips on how to shop for electricity.
-If you are interested in switching suppliers, you can check out the Pennsylvania government websites (papowerswitch.org or www.oca.state.pa.us), or call us at 347-410-8789 to get the lowest power prices available in your area.
+If you are interested in switching suppliers, you can check out the Pennsylvania government websites (papowerswitch.org or www.oca.state.pa.us), or call us at phone currently not available to get the lowest power prices available in your area.

 The PPL Electric Price to Compare will also be listed in this section.
 This is a variable price that changes about every three months.
 Use this price to determine whether you can get a deal with an alternative supplier.